JazBern/BrainTumor-Segmentation/README.md

 ## Tranining
 For training, 2D slices with the four modalities as channels are created from four different types of scans.
-Each patient will have 155 2D slices with 4 channels.The UNet model is trained on the slices generated.
+Each patient will have 155 2D slices with 4 channels.
+The UNet model is trained on the slices generated.

 ## Validaton
 Out of 219 patients, the data of 59 patients are used for validation.